-Landlords can’t just add any conditions to the tenancy agreement.
 All conditions added to a tenancy agreement must comply with the law.
 Find out about conditions you can and can’t add.

 What sort of conditions the landlord can add

-Generally, a landlord can add extra conditions to the tenancy agreement if they relate to things that may damage the house or cause extra wear and tear.
-These might be things such as:
+A landlord can add extra conditions to the tenancy agreement if they relate to things that may damage the house or cause extra wear and tear.
+These could include:

-- prohibiting the tenant from smoking in the house
+- not allowing the tenant to smoke in the house

 - limiting the number of people allowed to live in the house

-- indicating certain areas on the property where cars are not allowed to be parked
+- stating which areas on the property cars can’t be parked

 What sort of conditions the landlord can't add